-There are many factors that determine amount of time that it takes to charge your EV.
-The existing charge level on the battery and the power the charger can deliver as well as the battery size and temperature all have an impact in how long it takes your EV to charge.
+Many factors determine the amount of time it takes to charge your EV.
+The existing charge level on the battery and the power the charger can deliver, as well as the battery size and temperature, all have an impact in how long it takes your EV to charge.

-- Level 1 (L1) charging requires nothing more than an available 120-volt outlet and the cord and adapter that come with your electric car.
-According to the U.S. Department of Energy you can expect to receive between 2 to 5 miles of range per hour of charging on a Level 1 charger, which means you can add 20-50 miles of range over a 10-hour nighlty charging session.
+- Level 1 (L1) charging requires nothing more than a standard 120-volt outlet and the cord and adapter that come with your electric vehicle.
+According to the U.S. Department of Energy, you can expect to receive between 2 to 5 miles of range per hour of charging on a Level 1 charger, which means you can add 20-50 miles of range over a 10-hour nighlty charging session.
 That's plenty for the average commute!

 - DC Fast charging, for CHAdeMo and CCS-equipped vehicles, are more commonly found in public areas and along interstates and highways.
 They are commonly used for driving between cities or on longer road trips.
-According to the U.S. Department of Energy you can expect to receive 60 to 80 miles of range in 20 minutes of charging.
+According to the U.S. Department of Energy, you can expect to receive 60 to 80 miles of range in 20 minutes of charging.

 Nearly 80% of EV charging occurs at home.
 It's easy to plug in to a standard outlet every time you pull into your garage; however, installing a Level 2 charging station allows you to charge faster.
 The cost to charge your car at home depends on many factors including battery capacity or size and your electricity rate.
-Using a Level 1 or 2 charging system changes the length of time for charging, not the cost.
+Using a Level 1 or 2 charging system changes the length of time needed to charge but not the cost.

-Approximately 50% of Dane County residents rent, so we expect the interest in adding charging stations to apartments and condos to grow.
-Chances are pretty good that residents have asked about installing charging stations for their electric vehicles (EVs).
+Approximately 50% of Dane County residents rent, and we expect the interest in adding charging stations to apartments and condos to grow.
+Chances are pretty good that residents have asked about installing charging stations for their EVs.
 And more and more property owners and managers have considered installing EV charging stations to attract tenants to a new development.

 In addition to MGE's public charging stations, there are almost 60 charging stations in the Madison-area and nearly 200 statewide.
 Visit plugshare.com for a list of all charging stations.